Posts Tagged ‘social media’

 Mark

-“If I have to even scroll down a tiny bit to get to the end, I usually won’t do it.
+“If I have to even scroll down a tiny bit to get to the end of a post, I usually won’t do it.
 I have other things to do.”

 Is this what we’ve come to?
-Is this Scroll thing (or lack thereof) the new thumbs up or down about the value of content?
-Is scrolling just too cumbersome and hard now?
-How awful is that?
+Is this Scroll thing (or lack thereof) the new thumbs up or down about the value and intrigue of your content?

-It takes almost no effort “scroll” but now it must be earned?
-Is being “Scroll-Worthy” now a badge of honor?
+Forget about views and impressions I guess, it takes almost no effort “scroll” but now it must be earned?
+Is being “Scroll-Worthy” now a measure of success?

-- That you’d better be more thoughtful about how large the picture at the top of your blog post is because you may not get a single swipe??
+• That you’d better be more thoughtful about how large the picture is at the top of your blog post is because you may not get a single swipe??

-- That Eye tracking glasses are next for all and forget the scroll issue – just looking down and left to right will need be earned?
+• That Eye tracking glasses are next for all and forget the scroll issue – just looking down and left to right will some day need be earned?

 Till next time,